jtongchenzip/wp1101/final/README.md

 If you're running the project at local, go to `http://localhost:3006`.
 Or if you want to use the deployed version, go to `https://hackathon.judge.nanami.one`.

-#### For Student
-1. Login with username : `student`, password : `wp1101student` or register an account
-2. Zip your src folder
-3. Choose a task to submit
-4. Submit your `src.zip`
-5. Wait for your result
-6. Start again from step four
 #### For TA
 1. Login with username : `TA`, password : `wp1101ta`
 2. Zip your cypress folder